wolkenwelten/wolkenwelten-ts/README.md

 You can play the newest version here: https://wolkenwelten.github.io/wolkenwelten-ts/

 ## History
 While integrating V8 into my Rust Voxel engine, I started experimenting with turning things around, writing most of the engine in TypeScript and using WASM for the tricky bits.
-Turns out Chrome/Safari are plenty fast and run at ~60FPS on my ~10 year old workstation already without having to use WASM (Firefox sadly seems to be quite slow at anything WebGL related).
+Turns out Chrome/Safari are plenty fast and run at ~60FPS on my 8 year old PC already without having to use WASM (Firefox sadly seems to be quite slow at anything WebGL related).

 ## Status
-Super early, pretty much nothing works whatsoever, so probably not that interesting (yet).
+Still quite early, however a lot of things already work (somewhat).

 - [X] Setup a WebGL2 context
 - [X] Port the BlockMesh/Mesh/TextMesh shaders